tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ## Conclusion

-In this post, we covered how to leverage FactoryBot traits for setting attributes and managing associations.
 Traits are a go-to option for me when working with FactoryBot because they provide easy to use building blocks for building out custom models.
 While you won't set every attribute via trait, hopefully, this post helped show you when traits can be useful.

+In this post, we covered how to leverage FactoryBot traits for setting attributes and managing associations.
+As you begin to use traits in your projects, I would recommend reading through the [full documentation](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#traits) as it covers additional use cases.